pkqs90/pkqs90.github.io/content/posts/gnosis-safe-walkthrough.md

 ---
 title: 'Gnosis Safe Smart Contract Walkthrough'
-date: 2024-01-15T20:25:24+08:00
+date: 2024-01-18T21:20:00+08:00
-draft: true
+draft: false
 tags: ["security", "smart contracts"]
 ---

 ## 0. Preliminary Notes

-This is the second post of my dapp walkthrough series, focusing on Gnosis Safe.
-I chose Gnosis Safe because it is a core component of reNFT which I was auditing in this [Code4rena contest](https://code4rena.com/audits/2024-01-renft), and I spent quite some time going over it.
+In the second post of my dapp walkthrough series, I will be focusing on Gnosis Safe.
+This choice was inspired by my recent audit of reNFT for this [Code4rena contest](https://code4rena.com/audits/2024-01-renft), where Gnosis Safe was a significant element.
+The post will cover Gnosis Safe's architecture for [v1.4.1](https://github.com/safe-global/safe-contracts/tree/v1.4.1).
+I've also referred to the following articles about Gnosis Safe while writing this post:

-This post will go through the Gnosis Safe architecture and code.
-The code version will be [v1.4.1](https://github.com/safe-global/safe-contracts/tree/v1.4.1).

-Other than the codebase, I have also read a few articles talking about it.
-I'll just put them here as references.
 - https://hackmd.io/@kyzooghost/HJMi2Nllq
 - https://docs.safe.global
 - https://blog.wssh.trade/tags/safe/

 ## 1. What is Gnosis Safe?

-To put it simple, Gnosis Safe is a _multisigature_ wallet with _flexibility_.
-There can be multiple owners of the wallet, and setting a n-out-of-m scheme, where only n owners approving the transaction would make it work, reducing the vulnerability of a single private key being compromised.
-Also, it can setup modules to add custom features to the wallet (will talk about in below sections), e.g. setting a daily spending allowance that can be spent without the approval of other owners.
+To put it simple, Gnosis Safe is a **_multisigature_** wallet with **_flexibility_**.
+It allows for multiple owners, with the ability to establish an N-out-of-M scheme where transactions are approved with the consent of N owners.
+This design reduces the risk of a single private key being compromised.
+Additionally, Gnosis Safe supports custom modules, enhancing its functionality.
+For example, one could set a daily spending allowance that bypasses the need for multiple owner approvals.

 ## 2. Architecture

 ### 2.1 Signature Check

-Signature check is the most critical functionality of a multisig wallet.
-For Gnosis Safe wallets, it uses an n-out-of-m check, which means out of the `m` owners, only `n` owners signature is required for the wallet to execute the transaction.
+In Gnosis Safe wallets, the signature verification is a crucial feature.
+It operates on an N-out-of-M scheme, meaning that for a wallet with M owners, transactions can only be executed with the signatures of >=N owners.

 ![multisig](../multisig.png)

 ### 2.2 Proxy pattern

-Gnosis Safe uses the [EIP1167](https://eips.ethereum.org/EIPS/eip-1167) Minimal proxy pattern for deploying safe contracts.
-There are two instances requried before deploying a new Gnosis Safe Wallet, a ProxyFactory contract, and a master singleton contract.
-On Ethereum mainnet, we can find them here: [ProxyFactory](https://etherscan.io/address/0xa6b71e26c5e0845f74c812102ca7114b6a896ab2), [Singleton main contract](https://etherscan.io/address/0xa6b71e26c5e0845f74c812102ca7114b6a896ab2).
+Gnosis Safe employs the [EIP1167](https://eips.ethereum.org/EIPS/eip-1167) Minimal Proxy Pattern for deploying its contracts.
+This process requires two key components: a ProxyFactory contract and a master singleton contract.
+On the Ethereum mainnet, these can be found at these addresses: [ProxyFactory](https://etherscan.io/address/0xa6b71e26c5e0845f74c812102ca7114b6a896ab2), [Singleton main contract](https://etherscan.io/address/0xa6b71e26c5e0845f74c812102ca7114b6a896ab2).

-The rationale for using the [EIP1167 Proxy Pattern](https://eips.ethereum.org/EIPS/eip-1167) is mainly for saving gas upon contract creation, because all the wallet contracts share the exact same logic, and contract creation is expensive, so the solution would be to deploy a dummy proxy contract for each safe and pointing to the single master copy.
-Recall that for the proxy pattern, all storage state (i.e. token balances) is stored in the proxy contract, and the proxy contract will delegatecall to implementation contract for logic execution.
+The use of the EIP1167 is primarily to save gas during contract creation, as it allows multiple proxy wallets to share the same logic.
+In this setup, each wallet is a proxy contract pointing to the master copy, with the proxy handling storage states and delegating logic execution to the implementation contract.

-This following diagram depicts the proxy pattern pretty well (source: https://hackmd.io/@kyzooghost/HJMi2Nllq).
+The following diagram explains this proxy pattern. (source: https://hackmd.io/@kyzooghost/HJMi2Nllq).

 ![eip1167](../eip1167.png)

 ### 2.3 Safe Modules

-The most basic funtionality of the Gnosis safe wallet is its multisignature, i.e. requiring at least x owners signing the transaction for it to go through.
-To increase flexibility, Gnosis safe introduced the Modules concept.
+The core functionality of the Gnosis Safe wallet is its multisignature feature, necessitating a minimum number of owner signatures for transactions.
+To enhance this, Gnosis Safe introduces the Modules concept.

-Modules are smart contracts which add additional functionaly to the GnosisSafe contracts, while separating module logic from the Safe’s core contract.
-Note that a basic safe does not require any modules and can work perfectly fine.
-A simple example is to setup daily spending allowances, amounts that can be spent without the approval of other owners.
+Modules are smart contracts that add extra functionality to Gnosis Safe contracts, allowing for a separation of module logic from the Safe's main contract.
+It's important to note that a basic Safe can operate effectively without any modules.
+An example of module is setting daily spending allowances, enabling expenses without needing consensus from all owners.

-The modules architecture is as follows (from official documents: https://docs.safe.global/safe-smart-account/modules )
+The following diagram explains the Modules architecture (from official documents: https://docs.safe.global/safe-smart-account/modules).

 ![modules](../modules.png)

-The left-upper "Safe Account" refers to the proxy wallet we have been talking about.
-Setting up and disable a module for a wallet would require the transaction sender be the wallet it self (will talk about authorization below).
-A wallet can have up to infinite modules, each module is an external contract.
+The "Safe Account" in the upper-left represents the proxy wallet.
+When setting up or disabling a module for a wallet, the action must originate from the wallet itself.
+A wallet can support numerous modules, each being an external contract.

-The dataflow is: the external module calls the `execTransactionFromModule()` function of the wallet and the wallet would execute the transaction while bypassing its n-out-of-m signature checks for normal `execTransaction()` calls by non-modules, which means the authorization logic would fall inside the module itself.
+In terms of data flow, an external module invokes the `execTransactionFromModule()` function of the wallet.
+This allows the wallet to process the transaction while bypassing the standard N-out-of-M signature checks applicable to regular `execTransaction()` calls.
+The authorization logic, in this case, is embedded within the module itself.

 ### 2.4 Guards

+Safe Guards in Gnosis Safe are meant for adding extra layers of security on top of the N-out-of-M scheme.
+When a Guard is implemented, every outgoing transaction from the wallet must pass the Guard's checks.
+They can be used for specific purposes like preventing the transfer of certain NFTs or ERC20 tokens.
+However, it's crucial to note that Guards hold significant power, potentially leading to a denial of service or completely locking the safe (e.g., by reverting all transactions).
+Therefore, thoroughly auditing the Guard's code is essential before its implementation.

-Safe guards are used for further restrictions on top of the n-out-of-m scheme.
-If a guard is setup, for every transaction going out of the wallet, it would need to pass the guard check.
-The following diagram depicts the dataflow (from official documents: https://docs.safe.global/safe-smart-account/guards).
+The following diagram explains the Guard dataflow (from official documents: https://docs.safe.global/safe-smart-account/guards).

 ![guards](../guards.png)

-A simple use case for the guard would be banning the safe to transfer a specific NFT or ERC20 token.
-However, it is also important to understand that a safe guard has the full power to cause a denial of service for the safe, and completely bricking it (e.g. simply revert on all transactions).
-So it is critical to audit the guard code before setting it.

 ## 3. Code walkthrough